mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_1_converted.md

 text:     **Bloodbound Spell**: Draw a card at end of turn.
 Your **Bloodbound Spell** is **Kiyomori**.

 name:     Juxtaposition<br>
-text:     Switch positions between any two minions.
+text:     Swap positions between any two minions.

 name:     Mana Vortex<br>
 text:     The next spell you cast this turn costs 1 less.